 Biker Leather Jackets

 It goes without saying that while any man’s wardrobe is incomplete without a leather jacket, a men’s biker leather jackets, in particular, is the ‘it’ style essential that continues to be relevant today.
 A specific style of leather jacket for men, it has two sub-sections that are Double Riders and Cafe Racers.

 This particular style of Men’s Leather Jackets can be identified by the off-centered zipper front closure, designed to improve windproofing.
 Adding further, the slash pockets, shoulder epaulettes, zippered cuffs and cropped body that is cinched at the waist.
-All of these contribute to the timelessness of this classic style staple that we call Double Riders.
+All of these contribute to the timelessness of this classic style staple that we call double rider leather jacket.

 Interestingly, the term Café Racer was coined through an interesting story in history that describes a time when youngsters who hung out at cafes and were known to wait for an opportunity to challenge like-minded individuals to a motorcycle race.
 The combination of cafes and racing youngsters is how Café Racer got its name.